Consensus-Free Spreadsheet Integration: Conclusion and Applications

 \section{Conclusion and Applications}

 Our case study is an example of a non-human-consensus-based method for merging engineering models, built on the idea that formality drives consensus in the semantic sense even if the people involved never meet.
-Although consensus-free model merge methods are required for scalability beyond small numbers of models, model merge capability itself does not directly suggest a use case and/or drive business value, and so we conclude by describing a particular enterprise use case and then with related work.
+We conclude by describing a particular enterprise example use case and then describe related work.